 A general introduction to the field of linguistics or pedagogy as it relates to Spanish.
 Topics vary.
 May be taken more than once if different topics.
 Topics may include phonetics, phonology, morphology and syntax in Spanish, practical applications for understanding and improving students' own language skills as well as issues for teaching Spanish to English speakers or English to Spanish speakers.

-Attributes

-Alternate Year

-Cross listed
+Credits 3

-Humanities Division
+Prerequisites SPAN 301 or Placement Attributes Alternate Year Humanities Division Upper-Level

-Pre-req

-Upper-Level